fullstack-hy2020/fullstack-hy2020.github.io/src/content/9/en/part9d.md

 fieldName: "name" | "ssn" | "dateOfBirth" | "occupation" | "gender";
 ```

 But is less verbose.
-This type prevents us from calling the function with an invalid value and thus we will be notified if we misspell the name of a field or in some other way try to use the function in the wrong way.
+This type prevents us from calling the function with an invalid value and thus we will be notified if we misspell the name of a field or in some other way try to use the function in a wrong way.

 Lastly on the form, we create two buttons, one for cancelling the form submission, and one for submitting the form.
 The cancel button calls the <i>onCancel</i> callback straight away, while the submit button triggers Formik's onSubmit event, which in turn uses the <i>onSubmit</i> callback from the component's props.
 Submission is handled through Formik, because that way we can get it to call the validation function before performing the actual submission.
 If the validation function returns any errors, the submission is cancelled.
 The buttons are set inside a SemanticUI [Grid](https://react.semantic-ui.com/collections/grid/), to get them next to each other easily.